-A Subscriber is an entity to whom or to which a Digital Certificate is issued.
-Subscribers may include Individuals (unaffiliated), Individuals who are affiliated (Business or VBA), or Sponsoring Organizations applying for Device or FATCA Organization Certificates.
+A Subscriber is an entity to whom or to which a Digital Certificate is issued and who is legally bound by a Subscriber Agreement.
+Subscribers may include Individuals (unaffiliated), Individuals who are affiliated (Business), or Sponsoring Organizations applying for Device or FATCA Organization Certificates.

-1.3.3.1 Affiliated/Subscribing Organization
+1.3.3.1Affiliated/Subscribing Organization